CrowdStrike/azure-vm-extension/policy/README.md

 The templates create managed identities that need **Virtual Machine Contributor** role to deploy VM extensions.

 **If you have Owner or User Access Administrator role:**
-- Use default `createRoleAssignments=true`
-- Role assignments created automatically
+- By default, `createRoleAssignments=true` will create the necessary role assignments automatically.
+You do not need to take any additional action.

 **If you lack role assignment permissions:**
 - Set `createRoleAssignments=false`